Toparvion/jmint/README.md

 ## How does it work?
 jMint operates as Java agent - special kind of application that is launched by JVM and is able to modify byte code of classes being loaded by JVM.
-* First, **jMint** loads and parses the modifying behavior in the form of **_droplet_** - Java source file describing the target of modification (class, method, etc) and the modifying code itself _(see next section)_.
+* First, **jMint** loads and parses the modifying behavior in the form of [**_droplet_**](#what-is-droplet) - Java source file describing the target of modification (class, method, etc) and the modifying code itself.
-* Then, at the time of target class loading the modifying code gets compiled against the class and **jMint** passes it to JVM alongside with the original byte code just like if it was loaded in usual way.
+* Then, at the time of target class loading, the modifying code gets compiled against the class and **jMint** passes it to JVM alongside with the original byte code just like if it was loaded in usual way.

 ## What is droplet?
 **Droplet** *(in the sense of injection)* is an ordinary Java source code file that is used by **jMint** to find out 2 things: